 Two staff members are recognized for their outstanding contributions to the Asian American community at Stanford and/or in communities beyond campus.
 Nominations may be submitted through either or both of the following organizations:

 This award goes to a distinguished alumnus of either Stanford undergraduate or graduate school who has made exceptional contributions to the Stanford community in service, leadership or financial contribution and who has also demonstrated outstanding leadership and service to the community outside of Stanford, especially the Asian American community.

-If you have any questions regarding categories and/or who qualifies, please contact A3C Associate Dean of Students and Scott J. J. Hsu Director Cindy Ng, A3C Assistant Dean of Students and Associate Director Jerald Adamos, or A3C Assistant Director Latana Thaviseth.
+If you have any questions regarding categories and/or who qualifies, please contact A3C Associate Dean of Students and Scott J. J. Hsu Director Linda Tran, A3C Assistant Dean of Students and Associate Director Jerald Adamos, or A3C Assistant Director Latana Thaviseth.